 Madame Tussauds Exhibits

 The exhibits in the Orlando version of Madame Tussauds are arranged in a series of themed areas.
-The models described below are those present when the attraction first opened, over time some new models will be added and others removed as Madame Tussauds updates and changes the exhibits.
+The models described below are largely those present when the attraction first opened.
+Over time some new models will be added and others removed as Madame Tussauds updates and changes the exhibits.

 You start your journey in the cabin of the Santiago with Juan Ponce de Leon, the Spanish explorer and conquistador who first landed in Florida in 1513.
 You then make your way through a series of different themed rooms: